About Gibson County

 Elections & Voter Records

-Elections in Gibson County, Tennessee are administered by the Gibson County Election Commission, located at 1 Court Square, Suite 2, Trenton, TN 38382.
-The Election Commission can be reached at (731) 855-7639 and is responsible for voter registration, maintaining voter rolls, conducting elections, and certifying election results for all federal, state, and local contests within the county.
+Elections in Gibson County, Tennessee are administered by Gibson County Election Commission, located at 1 Court Square, Suite 2, Trenton, TN 38382.
+The Election Commission can be reached at and is responsible for voter registration, maintaining voter rolls, conducting elections, and certifying election results for all federal, state, and local contests within Gibson County.

 - Tennessee law requires voters to register at least 30 days before an election to be eligible to vote in that election.

-- governs election administration and public access to election records, ensuring transparency in the electoral process while protecting voter privacy.
+- Governs election administration and public access to election records, for public access in the electoral process while protecting voter privacy.

 Early voting is available at designated locations for a period of time before each election, typically beginning 20 days before Election Day and ending five days before Election Day.
 Election records that are public under Tennessee law include voter registration lists (excluding certain confidential information such as Social Security numbers), campaign finance reports filed by candidates and political action committees, candidate qualifying petitions, precinct-level election results, and minutes of Election Commission meetings.
 In the November 2024 general election, Gibson County voter turnout was consistent with typical rural Tennessee county participation rates, generally ranging between 55-65% of registered voters in presidential election years.